Sardarshahar

-Sardarshahar is city located, in the Churu district of Rajasthan, India.
+Sardarshahar is a city located in the Churu district of Rajasthan, India.
 It is also the seat of the Rajasthan legislative assembly Sardarshahar Assembly constituency.
 Sardarshahar is the tehsil headquarter. and part of the Churu Lok Sabha constituency.
 Sardarshahar was established in 1838 at the place of "Alwana" village in Bikaner state.
 The city is named after Sardar Singh, The son of Bikaner Maharaja(Raja Ratan Singh).
 It is known for its grand Havelis (mansions) with frescoes, The only Clock Tower (GhantaGhar) in Asia which streets running under it in all four directions, Shri Ichha Puran Balaji Mandir, Acharya Shri Mahapragya Samadhi Sthal(ShantiPeeth), Gandhi Vidya Mandir and many more.
 It is famous for its Food (especially sweets), handicraft work, silver work, and woodwork.
 It is the birthplace of the Eleventh Acharya (Religious head)-Acharyashri Mahashramanji of the Shri Jain Terapanthi Sect.

 Location and transport

-Sardarshahar is situated 285 kilometers from state capital Jaipur and 56 kilometers from district headquarters.
-It has its own RSRTC bus depot which is operational here since 1976.
-It is also connected to Ratangarh through a railway line.
-The railway line ends here and the train returns to the Ratangarh Junction.
-The transport inside the city is mainly of Auto-Rickshaw.
-The city is also well connected with other important cities of the state, Bikaner & Sri Ganganagar using a mega highway and state highway network.
-It is around 130 kilometers from Bikaner.
-1st Churu district RSRTC depot (named sardarshahar depot) was established in Sardarshahr.
-Sardarshahr is on the Sri Ganganagar Kishangarh mega highway.